jakubgt/homelab-vault-gen/README.md

 * **True Cryptographic Security:** Uses `window.crypto.getRandomValues` combined with **Rejection Sampling** to completely eliminate modulo bias, ensuring perfect uniform distribution of characters.
 * **Passphrase / Diceware Mode:** Generate highly memorable, mathematically secure passphrases using a built-in dictionary, complete with custom separators, capitalization, and number injection.
-  * Diceware Mode: Uses the 7,776-word EFF Large Wordlist.
+    * **Diceware Mode:** Specifically utilizes the full 7,776-word EFF Large Wordlist.
-* **Character Class:** Enforces enterprise-grade security by guaranteeing at least one character from every selected set (Uppercase, Lowercase, Numbers, Symbols) is included in the final password.
+* **Character Class Guarantees:** Enforces enterprise-grade security by **guaranteeing** that at least one character from every selected set (Uppercase, Lowercase, Numbers, Symbols) is included in every generated password.
 * **Real-Time Entropy Meter:** Accurately calculates true bit-entropy using the following formula:
   $$H = L \cdot \log_{2}(N)$$
   Where $L$ is length and $N$ is the charset size.
 * **Paranoid Mode & Memory Wiping:**
-  * Blurs the password on-screen until hovered.
+    * **Visual Privacy:** Blurs the password on-screen until hovered.
-  * Auto-clears the DOM if you switch browser tabs or close the window.
+    * **Auto-Clear:** Automatically clears the DOM and resets results if you switch browser tabs, minimize, or close the window.
-  * Disables all `localStorage` saving.
+    * **Zero-Persistence:** Disables all `localStorage` saving while active to ensure no trace of your activity remains.
-* **Strict Content Security Policy (CSP):** The application is strictly separated into HTML, CSS, and JS files, allowing web servers to ban all `'unsafe-inline'` executions.
+* **Strict Content Security Policy (CSP):** Full architectural separation of HTML, CSS, and JS allows for a total ban on `'unsafe-inline'` executions and external calls.
-* **Persistent Settings:** (When Paranoid Mode is off) Uses local browser storage to securely remember your preferred theme, timer, toggles, and lengths.
+* **Persistent Settings:** When Paranoid Mode is inactive, the app securely remembers your preferred theme, auto-clear timer, and character toggles.

 ---